CS-433/ml-project-1-HiggsDontLie/README.md

 Non Python files:
 -----------
 filename                        | description
 --------------------------------|------------------------------------------
-README.md                       | Text file (markdown format) describing all the files of the project Project1_Higgs_boson.pdf        | Project report containing our results and analyse on the challenge train.csv                       | Data used to train our models
+README.md                       | Text file (markdown format) describing all the files of the project Report_Project1_HiggsBoson.pdf        | Project report containing our results and analysis of the different issues tackled troughout the project

 Python files:
 ---------
 filename                        | description
 --------------------------------|------------------------------------------
 cross_validation.py             |Set of functions that perform the k_fold-cross validation of the different prediction models from implementations.py